Shankhpushpi: Benefits of Its Flower, Leaves, Roots & Seeds

 • It is known to have cooling effects that alleviate symptoms of vomiting, burning sensations, and thirst which is common during fever.

-• Plant extracts can is used for ailments in a respiratory system like cough and cold, it is also used to prevent irritation of respiratory organs as it has expectorant properties.
+• Plant extracts can be used for ailments in the respiratory system like cough and cold, it is also used to prevent irritation of respiratory organs as it has expectorant properties.

 • The Herbal extracts of the plant are used for the treatment of Asthma.